Financial-Times/ft-origami/docs/syntax/design-guidelines.md

 # Design guidelines workflow

-Design guidelines can be added to any component in [The Registry](http://registry.origami.ft.com/components) and are written in [Mastering Markdown · GitHub Guides](https://guides.GitHub.com/features/mastering-markdown/).
+Design guidelines can be added to any component in [The Registry](http://registry.origami.ft.com/components) and are written in [Markdown](https://guides.GitHub.com/features/mastering-markdown/).
 Guidelines will appear below the component title and above the component demos.
-This guide will take you through how to add design guidelines to a component using GitHub, by the end of the tutorial, you should be able to create, write, and submit a pull request to add the guidelines to the component.
+This guide will take you through how to add design guidelines to a component using GitHub.
+By the end of the tutorial you should be able to create, write, and submit a pull request to add the guidelines to the component.

 ## 1. Find the component on GitHub
 To add or edit guidelines you need to use GitHub.
-An easy way to find the component on GitHub, is to navigate to the component in the Registry and click the “View on GitHub” button in the top-right of the screen.
+An easy way to find the component on GitHub is to navigate to the component in the Registry and click the “View on GitHub” button in the top-right of the screen.
 Alternatively, you can search for the component on [github.com](http://github.com).

 ![o-header on the Origami Registry](/img/design-guidelines/registry-o-header.png)